Should You Mix Drugs? An Overview Of Polydrug Use

 - 2 min 3 November, 2019 Combining Kanna with Weed or CBD: Should You Do It?
 Weed and CBD are familiar favourites.
 Kanna is the new kid on the block: a plant-based psychoactive whose popularity is growing.
 Let's look at what happens when they join forces.

-- 3 min 3 October, 2014 The Aztec Combo: Magic Mushrooms & Cacao Theobroma cacao, the main ingredient in chocolate, isn’t called „food of the gods“ for no reason - it has beautifully elevating effects, specially when mixed with a pinch of magic.
+- 6 min 3 October, 2014 The Aztec Combo: Mixing Psilocybin With Cacao Cacao, the main ingredient in chocolate, isn’t called “food of the gods” for nothing.
+It has wonderfully elevating effects, especially when mixed with a pinch of "magic".
+Keep reading to learn more...